bgd-labs/how-to-delegate-aave/README.md

 - **To vote on a proposal P, the wallet address from where you want to vote should have voting power (balance or delegation of voting) before the proposal is created**; this is called doing a "snapshot".
 After the proposal is open to vote, you can freely move your tokens, or give delegation of voting to somebody else, as you will still be able to vote on proposal P, or if you already voted, it will remain valid.
 - **Proposition power is required to create a proposal, not to vote**.
 If you have proposition power and create a proposal (or give proposition delegation to somebody who does it), different to voting, **you MUST keep the proposition power on the wallet that created the proposal during the whole proposal duration**.
 If the wallet at any point has less proposition than the threshold required for creation, anybody could cancel the proposal.
 - **It is possible to delegate both proposition and voting power at the same time to the same recipient, but it is not so recommended**: you give proposition power to somebody that has the ability to propose something; you give delegation to somebody you trust to vote on your behalf.
+- **Transferring out tokens from your wallet means that the power (of any type) you have, including what you are delegated, will be reduced by the amount transferred out**.

 <br>